The Tree Pose looks simple but takes strength in the supporting leg and flexibility in the bent leg/hip. (That’s not to mention the concentration).

 Don’t and I repeat DON’T push your foot against your knee joint or this could cause an injury.

 Focus the gaze on a spot ahead of you.
-Hold the hands in either of the positions in fig. 3 or fig. 4.

 Try to hold the pose for 3 breaths at first – then change over and do the other side.
 Work up to holding for 6 breaths.
 Take your time and breathe deeply.